BranimirAndreev/exercise-repo/README.md

 #exercise-repo
-Repo mode for exercises
-This will make a conflict!
+This project will conflict...
+Respository made for exercises
+Hello, again!!!